node-hive/hivemvc/README.md

 Hive-mvc is built using the follwoing foundational modules:

-1) hive-configuration - a system for laoding configuration from JSON files or modules.
+1) **hive-configuration** - a system for laoding configuration from JSON files or modules.
-2) Hive-component - a "widget factory" framework for building up a widget based on configuration and mixins.
-Designed to allow for multiple inputs for both.
+2) **Hive-component** - a framework for building up a class factory based on configuration and method definitions.
+Designed  to allow for multiple inputs for both to be mixed into the final definition.
-3) Hive-model - Although you'll want a "real"repo for your application data, hive-model is used for internal state keeping inside hive-mvc. ** All internal hive-mvc model names begin with a "$" so you shouldn't see namespace collision.
+3) **Hive-model** - A bare-bones "in memory" registry of key/values, used to track apiary resources.
-4) Hive-loader - to bootstrap the application from the file system Hive-loader scans the frames in your application into your running application ('apiary').
+4) **Hive-loader** - to bootstrap the application from the file system Hive-loader scans the frames in your application into your running application ('apiary').

+Hive attempts to keep its sturcture as diffuse as possible and in fact each of these systems can be used independantly.
+But the magic happens when they are mixed in hive-mvc to respond to and define and manage rich web applications.

 Hive is "action centric" - all power is given to the action; you could even hypothetically run an entire site off a single action.

 The full genus is

-APIARY : FRAME : HIVE : ACTION
+`APIARY : FRAME : HIVE : ACTION`

+which maps to classical MVC as

+`[framework] : [module] : [controller] [controller method(s)]`

 Actions
 -------